 - Final paper acceptance and the assignment of presentation spots at the conference are determined after the paper is complete.

-The SNUG Technical Committee evaluates submissions based on a number of criteria, including:
+The SNUG Technical Team evaluates submissions based on a number of criteria, including:

 - Technical Relevance: Is the topic meaningful to other professionals?
 Introduce the problem or challenge that you are addressing.